jcwons/github-blogs/_posts/2025-04-25-Playing with Fire: Using Remote Sensing and Cellular Automata to predict Wildfires Part 1.md

 - Filling in small internal holes
 - Smoothing the boundaries

 Using the cleaned-up dNBR map, we can now **estimate the total burnt area**.
-By counting the burned pixels and multiplying by the pixel with their resolution, we get that roughly **80.000 ha** of burnt land which aligns well with what was reported in news articles—excluding a small fire area on the right that I didn’t include in my mapping.
+By counting the burned pixels and multiplying by the pixel with their resolution, we get that roughly **80.000 ha** of burnt land, which aligns well with what was reported in the news article — excluding a small fire area on the right that I didn’t include in my mapping.

-And this is how the remote sensing can be used to calculated the area of a wildfire.
+And this is how remote sensing can be used to calculated the area of a wildfire.